 Mike holds a BA in Communication Studies from California State University.
 Prior to joining the Kai Concepts team in 2017, he spent over 20 years working for West Coast freight forwarding companies, where his roles included sales liaison and branch manager.
 At Kai Concepts, Mike uses his extensive knowledge of freight shipping to move megadocks and Jetfoiler and Kiteboat parts around the world.
 Mike is also responsible for many administrative duties.
 Outside of work, Mike enjoys a challenging game of tennis, weekends at the beach with his family and playing with his two King Charles Cavalier Spaniels.

 Alec graduated from Dordt College with a degree in Electrical Engineering.
-Before joining Kai Concepts, he developed algorithms for generating and evaluating motor designs in Sioux Center, Iowa.
-He completed the Permanent Magnet Motor Design Boot Camp at the University of Wisconsin, Madison.
+Before joining Kai Concepts, he developed algorithms for generating and evaluating motor designs in Sioux Center, Iowa, and he studied permanent magnet motor design at the University of Wisconsin, Madison.
 In 2013-2016, Alec co-founded a self-funded startup focused on reclaiming, refurbishing and reselling automation control systems.
-Some of his personal projects have included the development of an optimized electric bicycle and creating an Arduino vivarium controller.
+His other personal projects have included the development of an optimized electric bicycle and creating an Arduino vivarium controller.
 On the Kai Concepts Team, Alec works to design and build electrical control systems for the Jetfoiler.
 In his free time, Alec enjoys kitesurfing, rock climbing, and walking his two dogs.